-Clinical Research at Jefferson consists of the Sidney Kimmel Medical College, Graduate College of Biomedical Sciences, College of Health Professions, College of Pharmacy, College of Nursing, College of Population Health, and associated support services.
+Clinical Research at Jefferson consists of the Sidney Kimmel Medical College, College of Life Sciences, College of Health Professions, College of Pharmacy, College of Nursing, College of Population Health, and associated support services.
 Our mission is to serve society through enhancement of health and well-being.
-We pursues that mission through medical research, health services, and education of physicians, allied health professionals and scientists in related disciplines.
+We pursue that mission through medical research, health services, and education of physicians, health professionals and scientists in related disciplines.

 Medical breakthroughs wouldn’t be possible without the patients who volunteer to participate in clinical trials.
 We invite you to explore the resources on this page to learn more about what it means to participate in a clinical trial, how to find a study to volunteer for, and to learn more about the research happening at Jefferson.